tobinquadros/.vim/README.md

 # Overview:

-My dotfiles got way too bloated.
-Simple things make me happy.
+My dotfiles got way too bloated to be portable.
+This is just Vim configs, but can be installed on OSX, Linux, and Windows.
+Handy if you jump around alot like me.

 ## Usage: